Syriac Catholic Apostolic Exarchate of Canada

 It is exempt directly to the Holy See (specifically the Congregation for the Oriental Churches), and not part of any ecclesiastical province.

+The cathedral church of the exarchate is the Cathédrale syriaque Saint-Éphrem in Laval, Quebec.

 History

 Established on 7 January 2016 as Apostolic Exarchate of Canada, on territory split off from the Syriac Catholic Eparchy of Our Lady of Deliverance of Newark in the United States.
 On the same day, Antoine Nassif was appointed eparch-elect and titular bishop of Serigene.
 He was ordained as bishop on 23 January 2016.